dagger/dagger/docs/current/guides/183109-aws-codebuild-codepipeline.md

 <Tabs groupId="language">
 <TabItem value="Go">

-1. Create a new sub-directory named `ci`.
-Within the `ci` directory, install the Dagger SDK:
+1. In the application directory, install the Dagger SDK:

   ```shell
   go mod init main
   go get dagger.io/dagger@latest
   ```

-1. Within the `ci` directory, create a file named `main.go` and add the following code to it.
+1. Create a new sub-directory named `ci`.
+Within the `ci` directory, create a file named `main.go` and add the following code to it.

   ```go file=./snippets/aws-codebuild-codepipeline/main.go
   ```